top of page

 Ecology and Behaviour

-The fishing cat is largely described as nocturnal or crepuscular.
-However, a study in the mangroves of Coringa Wildlife Sanctuary, India, found large differences between individuals with some being mostly diurnal.
+The fishing cat was thought to be largely nocturnal.
+However, several camera trap records obtained since 2011 show that it is also active during daylight hours.
 The fishing cat spends most of its time in dense cover.
 It is an excellent swimmer and diver over long distances.
 The fishing cat hunts alone.
 It has been observed hunting mostly in shallow water where it uses its webbed hind feet to push itself along leaving the front feet ready to grab fish.
 It has been observed diving into water after fish as well as attempting to scoop them out of water with its paws.
 Fishing cats are reported to catch waterfowl by swimming up to them while fully submerged and seizing their legs from underneath.
 However, it is suggested that the species prefers hunting in shallow waters, as the submergence of the body results in the loss of more body heat/energy.

 Prey

 The fishing cat preys mainly on fish and other aquatic species, and not primarily on small mammals as other small cats.
 It also feeds on birds, amphibians such as frogs, on small mammals, reptiles (e.g. snakes), snails, crustaceans and molluscs.
 It is known to sometimes take small Indian civet, wild pig and young deer.
 It preys occasionally also on domestic goats, calves, dogs and poultry.
 It dives into water to catch fish, ducks or coots.
 The fishing cat travels along rivers and changes its hunting site about every fifteen minutes.
 Occasionally it also takes carrion; it has been observed scavenging livestock carcasses and kills.
-In Nepal’s Royal Chitwan National Park, the fishing cat most frequently took fish as prey.
+Also an instance of arboreal foraging behaviour in fishing cats—targeting nests of colonial waterbirds in the tree canopy—was documented.

-In the Keoladeo National Park in Bharatpur, Rajasthan, India, the fishing cat mainly preyed on fish followed by birds.
-Insects and rodents were seen in relatively small numbers in scats.
+In the Keoladeo National Park in Bharatpur, Rajasthan, India, the fishing cat mainly preyed on fish followed by birds, while in the Coringa mangroves collected scat also contained remains of crabs, rodents and reptiles.
 In Thailand, their main prey is fish, rodents and birds, whereas other prey such as snakes and crabs were consumed in small percentage.

 Main Threats